Why Partnerships Matter Now More Than Ever

 HealthMPowers has team members that travel to early care and education (ECE) and afterschool programs to provide high quality education.
 We partner with HealthMPowers to bring Veggie Ready to their partnered ECE and afterschool sites across Georgia.
 This Spring, over 1,800 kids tasted more than 7,200 bites of veggies across their partner ECE and afterschool program sites!

-Open Hand Atlanta focuses on empowering its clients through food access and nutrition education.
-Open Hand’s Farm to Early Care and Education Strong Roots programming is available to ECE sites to help support improvements in the nutrition and food environment for young children.
-This program provides Harvest of the Month deliveries, technical assistance, and nutrition education resources, including the Veggie Ready program.
+One of their newer initiatives is the Strong Roots program, which is available to early care sites to help support improvements in the nutrition and food environment.
+This program provides Harvest of the Month deliveries, technical assistance, and nutrition education resources, including our Small Bites’ Veggie Ready program.

-"Seeing kids exploring, tasting, and bringing home produce and excitement throughout the Veggie Ready program has ultimately brought our vision for our Farm to ECE program together." – Katie Leite
+This spring, 21 ECE classrooms created Green Machine Smoothies, explored peppers, and learned about the farmers that grow fruits and vegetables.
+Open Hand Snap-Ed Manager shared, "Seeing kids exploring, tasting, and bringing home produce and excitement throughout the Veggie Ready program has ultimately brought our vision for our Farm to ECE program together."
+Aw!
+We love you Open Hand!